Habbie/hello-dns/README.md

 Of specific note, many people have attempted to write a grammar (parser) for zonefiles and it is almost impossible.

-## Zones
+## DNS Names
-The concept of a DNS zone is non-trivial and frequently misunderstood.
+The concept of a DNS name is non-trivial and frequently misunderstood.
 Despite writing 'www.ietf.org' from left to right, within DNS it is fairer to describe it as 'org' below the root node, with below the 'org' node a node called 'ietf'.
 Finally to the 'ietf' node is attached a node called